 - Frozen is just as good as fresh fruits and vegetables – If you cannot afford fresh or it is out of season, frozen fruits and vegetables are a good alternative.

 - Frozen and canned seafood is a good alternative to fresh seafood – Fresh wild-caught fish is expensive.
 However, frozen and canned wild-caught fish can be much cheaper and just as healthy.
-When you buy canned fish, just make sure that it is packed in olive oil or water and not soybean oil, cottonseed oil, etc.
+When you buy canned fish, just make sure that it is packed in olive oil or water and not soybean oil, cottonseed oil, etc. Or you could even buy yourself a rod and reel, make a weekend of it and have a go at catching some fresh fish for yourself!

 - Conventional meat is okay – If organic/grass-fed/pastured meat is too expensive, buy lean (without much fat) cuts of conventional meat instead.
 Toxins are stored in fat.
 Therefore, you should buy the leanest cuts of conventional meat as possible and trim any excess fat or skin before preparing.